 The impact of Language: a cross-border collaboration for the design, development and promotion of an online Palestinian Arabic course

-The project is managed by Dr Giovanna Fassetta (School of Education) and Dr Nazmi Al-Masri (Islamic University of Gaza), and it sits within the UNESCO Chair for Refugee Integration through Languages and the Arts, led by Prof Alison Phipps (UofG, School of Education).
+The project was managed by Dr Giovanna Fassetta (School of Education) and Dr Nazmi Al-Masri (Islamic University of Gaza), and it sits within the UNESCO Chair for Refugee Integration through Languages and the Arts, led by Prof Alison Phipps (UofG, School of Education).

 The 12-month project has resulted in the ‘Online Arabic from Palestine’ course.
 This innovative language course is: (a) grounded in Palestinian culture, history, language and art; (b) tailor-made for online delivery from a challenging context; (c) collaborative and (d) holistic (i.e. focusing not just on language for communication but also on the emotional and aesthetic dimensions of language).